 Framing is a little tricky, you will need to plan ahead and know exactly how you want to frame that area of the sky to include as many members as possible

 The galaxies in the group are very different from each other and so you might have to play with masks during processing to bring out details in the spiral galaxies without ruining the softness of the ellipticals.

 Despite that, the picture below was taken when we were pure beginners!
 We randomly pointed the telescope at M95 and, out of luck, the framing looked perfect to us!
 This was not a planned target for the night but we ended up imaging it anyway.
 As you can see by how dark the background is, we also weren't very skilled at PixInsight yet 😅

-Messier 64 has many names, but the one that sticks the most is the Black Eye galaxy.
+Messier 64 has several names, but the one that sticks the most is the Black Eye Galaxy.

 Located 17 million light-years away in the constellation Coma Berenices, M64 is a spiral galaxy with a very bright core but very dark arms.
 From our point of view on Earth, the dark dust in the spiral arms looks like it is trying to hide the core.